ukyzky/eurorack/README.md

   - 1a. long-press "T rate switch".
   - 1b. then "T rate LED" becomes blink. (and detouch from the switch.)
 (It represents currently in "alternative setting edit" mode.)
   - 1c. push "X mode switch". then "T rate LED" becomes fast-blink in a short moment and stop blink.
 (It represents "alternative setting edit" mode exited.)
-  - Then X spread cv input works as X quantizer root mode Type A (adding offset root mode).
+  - X spread cv input works as X quantizer root mode Type A (adding offset root mode).

-  - Repeat above 1a, 1b and 1c.
+>  - Repeat above 1a, 1b and 1c.
-  - Then X spread cv input works as X quantizer root mode Type B (not adding offset but reflect root).
+>  - X spread cv input works as X quantizer root mode Type B (not adding offset but reflect root).
+>

-  - Each repeating above 2a, 2b and 2c, X spread cv input mode changes to X quantizer root mode Type A or Type B.
+>  - Each repeating above 1a, 1b and 1c, X spread cv input mode changes to X quantizer root mode Type A or Type B.

 2. Set X spread cv input normal mode

   - 2a. long-press "T rate switch".
   - 2b. then "T rate LED" becomes blink. (and detouch from the switch.)
 (It represents currently in "alternative setting edit" mode.)
   - 2c. long-press "X mode switch". then "T rate LED" becomes fast-blink in a short moment and stop blink.
 (It represents "alternative setting edit" mode exited.)
-  - Then X spread cv input works as normal X spread cv input mode.
+  - X spread cv input works as normal X spread cv input mode.

 ## Activate Markov algorithm of T mode